Purple People Eaters: Late 1960s and early 1970s

 The Vikings opened up the 1970 season in a Super Bowl IV rematch against the Chiefs.
-The Vikings set the tone early in the second quarter when Marshall recovered a fumble and then lateraled the ball to Roy Winston, who went on to score a touchdown and give the Vikings a 10–0 lead.
-The Vikings defense dominated the game, limiting the Chiefs to 63 yards rushing and forcing four turnovers en route to a 27–10 victory.
-In a week 4 game against the Chicago Bears, all four down linemen hit Bears quarterback Jack Concannon, forcing a fumble which was recovered by Page who then returned it 65 yards for a touchdown.
+The Vikings defense dominated the game, limiting the Chiefs to 63 yards rushing and forcing four turnovers including a second quarter fumble forced by Eller, recovered by Marshall who then lateraled the ball to Roy Winston, who went on to score a touchdown en route to a 27–10 victory.
+The Vikings defense recorded 49 sacks and once again gave up the fewest yards and fewest points, recorded 2 shutouts, and only gave up 2 offensive touchdowns in the first 6 weeks of the season while scoring 3 defensive touchdowns in that span.
+Meanwhile, Page, Eller and Larsen all made the Pro Bowl.
+Page also led the league with seven fumble recoveries for 77 yards and a touchdown.
+His touchdown came in a week 4 game against the Chicago Bears.
+All four down linemen got to Bears quarterback Jack Concannon, Larsen & Eller forced a fumble which was recovered by Page who returned it 65 yards for a touchdown.
 The Vikings won the game 24–0.
+Page also picked off Dallas Cowboys quarterback Roger Staubach and returned it 27 yards in week 5.
 Late in the first half in a week 6 game against the Los Angeles Rams, The Vikings defense had their backs against the wall when the Rams had the ball at the Vikings 2-yard line after a 50-yard punt return by Kermit Alexander.
 However, the Vikings defense executed a key goal line stand by limiting the Rams to 1 yard on three straight running plays.
 The Vikings went on to win the game 13–3.
-The Vikings defense recorded 49 sacks in 1970 and once again gave up the fewest points and the fewest yards.
-Meanwhile, Page, Eller and Larsen all made the Pro Bowl.
-Page also led the league with seven fumble recoveries for 77 yards and a touchdown.
-Page also picked off Dallas Cowboys quarterback Roger Staubach and returned it 27 yards in week 5.
-Marshall hit Staubach as he threw it and the Vikings went on to win the game 54–13.

-In 1971, The Vikings defense ranked second in fewest yards allowed and for the third year in a row, first in fewest points allowed.
+In 1971, The Vikings defense ranked second in fewest yards allowed and for the third year in a row, first in fewest points allowed, including 3 shutouts.
 That year, Eller was voted NEA NFL Defensive Player of the Year and to his fourth straight Pro Bowl.
 Meanwhile, Page became the first defensive player to be voted NFL MVP, and the only defensive lineman to ever earn the honor.
 Page's MVP season was highlighted by his Week 13 performance against the Detroit Lions.
 In the second quarter, after being called for a personal foul and for roughing the passer on consecutive plays, Page sacked QB Greg Landry on first down.
 On second down, Page tackled Altie Taylor for a 4-yard loss.
 On third down, Page tackled Landry after a gain of two yards, ending the drive.
 In the fourth quarter, Page blocked a Lion punt out of the end zone for a safety.
-Page got another safety when he tackled Buffalo Bills quarterback Dennis Shaw in his own endzone back in week 3.
-The Vikings won the game 19–0.
+Page would score 2 other safeties that year.
+One in week 3 when he sacked Buffalo Bills quarterback Dennis Shaw in his own end zone, and in the Divisional Playoff game against the Cowboys by sacking Staubach in his own end zone.